-Full TitleDevelopment of Psychotherapeutic Interventions for a Parent Who Lost a Child to Cancer
+Full TitleDevelopment of Psychotherapeutic Interventions for Parents Who Lost a Child to Cancer

 Many parents who have lost a child use counseling or other resources to help them cope with their grief and the emotional burden of their loss.
 The aim of this study is to begin to evaluate a new counseling program for parents who have lost a child to cancer.
 The counseling being assessed in this study is called “meaning-centered grief therapy” — an approach that aims to teach parents who have lost a child how to maintain or increase a sense of meaning and purpose in their lives, despite their loss.